-I always pray the traditional version and translations as we have the MEMORÁRE in the tradition of the Church in either English (United States) or Latin when in public.
-However, I was inspired to translate an adapted version of the MEMORÁRE, which I have been praying the English (United States) privately for many years.
+I always pray the traditional version and translations as we have the MEMORÁRE in the tradition of the Church in either English (United States), Español (Spanish), or Latin when in public.
+However, I was inspired to translate an adapted version of the MEMORÁRE, which I have been praying the English (United States), as adapted, privately for many years.
 I was first inspired to translate the MEMORÁRE into Latin.
 Subsequently, I was inspired to translate the MEMORÁRE into Español (Spanish).

 I relied heavily on prayer and some study when translating the adapted MEMORÁRE.
 I was surprised how much needed to change due to a couple of words.
-But the whole sentence structure needed to be changed because the adapted version is more psychologically and theologically sound.
-In fact, the words that I chose before knowing the full history of the MEMORÁRE, as it is popularized now, includes words that were given to me in prayer as I worked on the Latin translation, diligently for several weeks, actually includes words from the original, longer version of the traditional prayer that the MEMORÁRE, as we know it, originated.
-Yet, I didn’t make this discovery until after I decided on the words that I believed were best to use given what I received in prayer.
+But the whole sentence structure needed to be changed because the adapted version to fit the more psychologically and theologically sound adapted version.
+In fact, the words that I chose before knowing the full history of the MEMORÁRE, as it is popularized now, includes words that were given to me in prayer as I worked on the Latin translation, diligently for several weeks, actually includes words from the original, longer version of a traditional prayer that the MEMORÁRE, as we know it, originated.
+It seems that some of these words were ‘resurrected’ from the original, longer version.

-It appears some words were “resurrected” from the original, longer version of the traditional prayer that the MEMORÁRE.
 Many of the words are also like what is used in the current Latin and Español (Spanish) translations of the MEMORÁRE.
-What was even more amazing is that some of what is in the original adapted version of the MEMORÁRE in English (United States) that I’ve been praying, privately for years is that the words are consistent with the exact words that Jesus told Saint Faustina in the message of Divine Mercy as well as other traditional songs that the Church established long before Vatican II and are rarely in use now.
-Yet, some other words from the longer version of the prayer that was used before the shorter MEMORÁRE as we know it now, also translate to the same message that is in the adapted MEMORÁRE.
-I found many other sources, including a translation of a Psalm from Saint Augustin that validated certain parts of my word study, including word order in Latin, and whether to include certain words that I believed needed to be in the Latin translation, which were different from some of the other “resurrected” words.
+What was even more amazing is that some of what is in the adapted version of the MEMORÁRE in English (United States) that I’ve been praying, privately for years is that the words are consistent with the exact words that Jesus told Saint Faustina in the message of Divine Mercy as well as other traditional songs that the Church established long before Vatican II and are rarely in use now.
+I found many other sources, including a translation of a Psalm from Saint Augustine that validated certain parts of my word study, including word order in Latin, and whether to include certain words that I believed needed to be in the Latin translation, which were different from some of the other ‘resurrected’ words.
+So, we might say that the adapted version of the MEMORÁRE, including my translations, is even bringing back tradition.

-I certainly welcome feedback from the Polyglot and Latin scholar, Luke Ranieri, but I trust the diligent work that I’ve done.
+I certainly welcome feedback from the Polyglot and Latin scholar, Luke Ranieri.
+But I trust the diligent work that I’ve done.
 Any errors are my fault, and I will correct them.
-Since the adaptation and the translations are matters of private revelation, the adapted MEMORÁRE, is a private devotion and it should only be said privately.
-You may not copy, reproduce, or reprint by any means.
-However, you are free to share the direct link with others.
+Since the adaptation and the translations are matters of private revelation, the adapted MEMORÁRE, is a private devotion and it may only be said privately.
+You may print copies of this webpage for your private, personal use only.
+You are also free to share the direct link with others.
 Printed copies will soon be made available for purchase in English (United States), Español (Spanish), and Latin.
 Other translations may follow.
 Accessibility options based upon a qualifying disability may also be made available if the request is reasonable.

 MEMORÁRE – English (United States)